Ry-88/holbertonschool-shell/basics/README.md

-mv this command move file or directory to anothr place in file system rm this command delete a file in system rmdir this command delete a directory in system
+mv this command move file or directory to anothr place in file system rm this command delete a file in system rmdir this command delete a directory in system cd - this command change directory to previous directory